tmatofa/quickstart-eks-cdk-python/README.md

 ## (Optional) Set up your Client VPN to access the environment

 If you set `deploy_vpn` to `True` in `cluster-bootstrap/cdk.json` then the template will deploy a Client VPN so that you can securely access the cluster's private VPC subnets from any machine.
-You'll need this to be able to reach the Kibana for your logs and Grafana for your metrics by default (unless you are using an existing VPC where you have already arranged such connectivity)
+You'll need this to be able to reach the OpenSearch Dashboards for your logs and Grafana for your metrics by default (unless you are using an existing VPC where you have already arranged such connectivity)

 Note that you'll also need to create client and server certificates and upload them to ACM by following these instructions - https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual - and update `ekscluster.py` with the certificate ARNs for this to work.